ibm-cloud-docs/EventStreams/eventstreams158.md

 | `Segment By` | `Service instance, IBM Event Streams Kafka topic, Service instance name` |
 {: caption="Table 16: Topic bytes out per second metric metadata" caption-side="top"}

+This is for information to help you monitor trends in your usage, particularly if any topics are consuming unusually more or less throughput than expected.

 ### Utilized disk space percentage
 {: #ibm_eventstreams_instance_utilised_disk_space_percent}